dpgaspar/Flask-AppBuilder/docs/views.rst

 Notice that these methods will render simple pages not integrated with F.A.B's look and feel.
-It's easy to render your method's response integrated with the app's look and feel, for this you have to create your own template. under your projects directory and app folder create a folder named 'templates' inside it create a file name 'method3.html'
+It's easy to render your method's response integrated with the app's look and feel, for this you have to create your own template.
+Under your project's directory and app folder create a folder named 'templates'.
+Inside it create a file name 'method3.html'

 1 - Develop your template (on your <PROJECT_NAME>/app/templates/method3.html)::